FirstHR

 Banker Pay

-Banker pay varies widely by role, from an hourly teller to a commission-earning loan officer.
-Anchor to the federal occupation for the specific role, then adjust for your market and any incentive.
+Banker pay varies widely by role, from an hourly teller to a salaried commercial banker.
+Anchor to the federal occupation closest to the specific role, then adjust for your market and any incentive.

 By federal data for May 2024, tellers had a median annual wage of $39,340 (10th under $31,270, 90th over $48,270, about 347,400 jobs), and loan officers had a median of $74,180 (about 301,400 jobs).
 Personal bankers in practice often earn a base of roughly $40,000 to $55,000 plus incentives.

-Teller employment is projected to decline about 13 percent through 2034 as branches consolidate, though about 29,800 openings a year remain from turnover, while loan officer employment grows about 2 percent with roughly 20,300 openings a year.
-Loan officers and personal bankers often earn commission or incentives on top of base pay, which must be included correctly when calculating overtime for a non-exempt employee.
+Teller employment is projected to decline about 13 percent through 2034 as branches consolidate, though about 29,800 openings a year remain from turnover, while lending employment grows about 2 percent with roughly 20,300 openings a year.
+Personal and private bankers often earn incentives on top of base pay, which must be included correctly when calculating overtime for a non-exempt employee.
 Set your range using current data for the specific role and your market, and post a range where your state requires one.

 Hiring for a Community Bank or Credit Union